A Guide to SBA 7a Loans

 SBA Leadership & Fun Facts

-Carranza was nominated by the president in April 2019 after Linda McMahon stepped down to run a super PAC supporting the president’s re-election campaign.
-Carranza’s appointment was submitted to the senate for confirmation in August of 2019, but she remains unconfirmed as of December, 2019.
-McMahon was approved in three weeks.
+Carranza was nominated by the former Republican president in April 2019 after Linda McMahon stepped down to run a super PAC supporting the former president’s re-election campaign.